///// START OF VIDEO SCHEMA ///// ///// END OF VIDEO SCHEMA /////

-What are the Most Popular PLC Programming Languages?
+What Are the Most Popular PLC Programming Languages?

 In this video and article, we will take a look into the 5 most popular PLC programming languages.